build-on-aws/content/posts/real-time-sentiment-analysis-with-kafka-and-sagemaker/index.md

 ## What you will learn

-- How to establish connection between an AWS SageMaker Jupiter Notebook and an Apache Kafka cluster.
+- How to establish connection between an AWS SageMaker Jupyter Notebook and an Apache Kafka cluster.
 - How to consume data from an Apache Kafka topic and enhance it using an AI model that runs on SageMaker.
-- How to produce data back to Apache Kafka from the SageMaker Jupiter Notebook.
+- How to produce data back to Apache Kafka from the SageMaker Jupyter Notebook.

 ## Prerequisites